Amber Rose Full Sex Tape Porn Video - Showbiz Spy

 American model, recording artist, actress, socialite and former stripper Amber Rose has been caught up in a full sex tape porn video scandal made before she gave the stripper lifestyle up and after hooking up with Wiz Khalifa generating the Amber Rose sex tape video buzz.
 Amber is quickly becoming more and more famous, even just recently landing a gig on the famous Dancing With The Star series for 2016, being featured as one of the top women.

-The video that is said to feature a man that looks stunningly like Kim Kardashian’s current man Kanye West features the two in a fancy hotel with Amber showing her stripper skills in full detail.
-She starts off giving the “un-known” male oral for a bit then proceeds to let him hit it from behind all recorded by the male featured in the video for approximately 25min.
-The funny thing is that right in the middle of the two going at it another girl comes over out of no where and starts kissing on Amber and holds what appears to be a joint for her while the guy never misses a beat and is said to overall be a great video.
+The video that is said to feature a man that looks stunningly like Kim Kardashian’s current man Kanye West, shows the two in a fancy hotel with Amber showing her stripper skills in full detail.
+She starts off giving the “un-known” male oral for a bit, then proceeds to let him hit it from behind, all recorded by the male featured in the video for approximately 25min.
+The funny thing is that right in the middle of the two going at it, another girl comes over out of no where and starts kissing on Amber and holds what appears to be a joint for her, while the guy never misses a beat and is said to overall be a great video.

 Calls to Amber’s reps have gone un-returned though she has gone on record stating “I have done some wild and crazy things in my past but have turned a new leaf and would like to forget about that part of my life, though I am not ashamed of it, I would like to move on.”